Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - There is no long or short polling involved with SNS due to the instantaneous pushing of messages
 - SNS has flexible message delivery over multiple transport protocols and has a simple API.

+## EventBridge

+### EventBridge simpified:
+Amazon EventBridge Event Bus is a serverless event bus that helps you receive, filter, transform, route, and deliver events.

+### EventBridge example:
+Scheduling stop and start Amazon EC2 instances with EventBridge scheduler and AWS Lambda: [use Lambda to stop and start Amazon EC2 instances at regular intervals](https://repost.aws/knowledge-center/start-stop-lambda-eventbridge)

+This is a simple solution for schedule stop and start EC2 instances.
+If you want a more advanced solution, use the AWS [Instance Scheduler](https://docs.aws.amazon.com/solutions/latest/instance-scheduler-on-aws/solution-overview.html).
+It supports stop and start RDS instances and status managment and more dynamic scheduling.

+#### Steps
+1. Create a custom AWS Identity and Access Management (IAM) policy and IAM role for your Lambda function.
+(Descripte instance, stop instance, start instance)
+2. Create Lambda functions to find instance with tag (use descripte instance function, example tag: `Schedule: stop_when_non_office_hour`) and then stop and start your target EC2 instances.
+3. Test your Lambda functions.
+4. Create EventBridge schedules that run your function on a schedule.
+(AWS Lambda as the target)
+Note: You can also create rules that react to events in your AWS account.

 ## Kinesis

 ### Kinesis Simplified: